NadeemA23/GeneralQuiz/README.md

 ## Lighthouse

-Lighthouse is a very good & useful tool found in chrome developor and is used to show the websites
+Lighthouse is a very good & useful tool found in chrome developer and is used to show the websites

 - Performance
 - Accessibility